Winter visitors to the Spring Mountains have the opportunity for all kinds of recreation, start here for a safe and enjoyable visit!

 See snow on the horizon?
 Winter storms can make travel very dangerous.

 * Always check the WEATHER and the ROAD CONDITIONS (zoom in to the Las Vegas area and click the roads) before you head up!

 Snowplay is often best on weekdays and during the early morning on weekends.
 Traffic and parking congestion due to limited space is a frequent occurrence on weekends.
 Snowshoeing, sledding, building snowmen, making snow angels, and winter wildlife watching are just a few of the things you can do in the winter.
-We have many winter programs, and adventurous visitors can go tubing, ski, and snowboard at the Lee Canyon Ski & Snowboard Resort in Lee Canyon.
+Adventurous visitors can go tubing, ski, and snowboard at the Lee Canyon Ski & Snowboard Resort in Lee Canyon.
 For a fun sledding "how-to", meet our friend Faceplant Chipmunk!

 There are a few webcams you can watch to see weather and snow: